ManimCommunity/manim/docs/source/installation/win.rst

       setx PATH %PATH%;C:\Program Files (x86)\sox-(version_number)

-   Check you did it right by running ``refreshenv`` to update your environment variable and running ``sox``.
+   Check whether you did it right by running ``refreshenv`` to update your environment variable and running ``sox``.